 The Company's management team encompasses a diverse array of experience, forming a collective skill set that allows Guardian to thrive in all aspects of its business.
-Guiding Guardian's force of more than 9,500 employees and financial representatives, management enables the firm to prosper by staying at the forefront of the evolving marketplace.
+Guiding Guardian's force of more than 9,000 employees and 2,500 financial representatives, management enables the firm to prosper by staying at the forefront of the evolving marketplace.
 An important distinction to note is that the role of a board of directors is to oversee management (direction setting, oversight and control) and not to run or manage a company.
 The officers of a company are charged with running a company on a day-to-day basis and can employ outside experts as needed.
 At Guardian, we believe that people count and that all employees are critical to achieving our goals.
 When hiring employees, we conduct a very thorough interview process, which includes a background check and a drug screening test.
 Additionally, applicable professional licenses are maintained by Guardian employees as required.
-Our Executive Leadership Team ensures our Company continues to be financially strong and builds for future growth, while remaining true to the time-tested values that have guided everything we do.
 The full biographies of each member of the Company's Executive Leadership Team follow.